Maetzi87/weather-chart-card/README.md

 <h1 align="center">Weather Chart Card</h1>

 # Original + Ability to hide UV
-The original is no Longer maintained, thats why I try to modify it myself.
+The original is no longer maintained, thats why I try to modify it myself.
 No guarantees, repository is in Beta-State since this is my first try of forking something.

 The only change for now is that I added the ability to hide the UV-index, since it annoyed me.
 I don't know much about programming, I simply implemented the commit of headsoft_mikhail and it works for now.